noonandr/dnoon/README.md

 ## Deploy to Server

-Copy this repo to root if not an empty directory:
+Clone this repo to root if not an empty directory:

 ```
 $ git clone git://github.com/noonandr/dnoon